-Term 1: "One Poem, Four Readings" (2,500 words total.
+Term 1: ‘One Poem, Four Readings’ (2,500 words total).
+25% of module mark

 An exercise in scholarly engagement, helping students to further develop their interpretative writing skills, especially in connecting close-reading of complex literary texts with broader developments in the history of criticism.
-Students will be asked to present a fragment or portion of text of their choosing from a prescribed list, along with four excerpts from targeted bibliography (as specified per chosen author by the module convenor) pertinent to the text selected (up to 1500 words), and then write up to 1,000 words of discussion of their own about the significance of the scholarly excerpts selected for broader interpretative trends and issues in scholarship.
-25% of module mark
+Students are asked to present the translation of one text of their choosing from the prescribed list below, along with four excerpts from the bibliography provided, presented in chronological order of publication, pertinent to the text selected (up to 1,500 words), and then write up to 1,000 words of discussion of their own about the significance of the four bibliographical excerpts for broader interpretative trends and issues in scholarship.

 There will be at least one 'training session' in class on this, illustrated by an example from the module convenor, prior to the submission deadline.

 All bibliographical excerpts listed below per text will be made available in hard-copy bundles from the module convenor.

 Text 1: Stesichorus, Geryoneis fragment 19 lines 31–47

 Kelly, A. (2015) ‘Stesichorus’ Homer’, in Finglass and Kelly (eds.)
 Stesichorus in Context (Cambridge), 21–44.

 Finglass, P. J. (2015) ‘Stesichorus, master of narrative’, in Finglass and Kelly (eds.)
 Stesichorus in Context (Cambridge), 83–97.